simon-s-99/simon-s-99/README.md

-- 👋 simon-s-99
+- 👋 Simon S
-- 👀 Interested in IT in general and Software Development
+- 👀 Interested in Software Development and IT in general
 - 🌱 I’m currently learning C#

 <!---